pavanvidem/deepTools/deeptools4.0.0_changes.md

  - --sortRegions 'no' option no longer exists
  - Sorting ascend / descend no longer has subsorting by position.
+ - --quiet / -q option no longer exists.
+ - bed files in computeMatrix no longer support '#' to define groups.

 # normalization